QuBenhao/LeetCode/problems/problems_1806/problem.md

 # 1806.
-Minimum Number of Operations to Reinitialize a Permutation
+Minimum Number of Operations to Reinitialize a Permutation [Rating: 1491.46]

 You are given an **even** integer `n`.
 You initially have a permutation `perm` of size `n` where `perm[i] == i` **(0-indexed)**.